joakimthun/Elsa/README.md

 ##The Elsa Programming Language
 A statically typed, garbage collected language that runs on a custom stack based vm.
-Elsa is written just for fun(and educational purposes) and is not really intended for actual use
+Elsa is written just for fun(and educational purposes) and is not really intended for actual use.

 #### Examples:
 [Bouncy](../master/src/examples/bouncy): A Breakout clone written in Elsa